Skip to content

 After you connect

-• The Sources dashboard shows a tile for each connected integration and each web crawl, plus tiles for your Links and YouTube videos, and a Connect a source menu.
+• The Sources dashboard shows a tile for each connected integration, plus tiles for your Links, YouTube videos, and Uploaded files, and a Connect a source menu (including Upload files).

 • Open an integration to see its Active assets (with bulk selection and delete) and Inactive assets (pick what to activate — a folder tree, or the Google Drive picker for Google), plus Refresh and Disconnect.